-Puppies are usually vaccinated at 6,9 and 12 weeks of age against Distemper, Canine Hepatitis, Kennel Cough, Parvovirus and Leptospirosis, which are the main killer-diseases of dogs.
-Your new puppy should be kept away from public places such as parks, shopping centres and footpaths at 6-9 weeks of age, Puppyor any area where other dogs may have been; this reduces their exposure to these killer viruses.
+Puppies are usually vaccinated at 6,9 12 and 16 weeks of age against Distemper, Canine Hepatitis, Kennel Cough, Parvovirus and Leptospirosis, which are the main killer-diseases of dogs.
+Your new puppy should be kept away from public places such as parks, shopping centres and footpaths at 6-9 weeks of age, or any area where other dogs may have been; this reduces their exposure to these killer viruses.

 Puppies always have worms; they are picked up from the mother both before and after birth.The easiest treatment is to just use Advocate once monthly -a few drops on the back of the neck will kill both fleas and worms in one application.